sbacky/sbacky.github.io/_pages/resume.md

 - Soft Skills: Multi-tasking, Time Management, Problem Solving

 ### <u>Projects</u>
+#### Node-Based Tax Preparation Software (Ongoing)
+Designing and developing a web-based, node-driven tax preparation application aimed at individual tax returns.
+Utilizing Python Flask for the backend and HTML, CSS, and JavaScript for the frontend.
+Integrated LiteGraph JS for a node-based interface.
+Implemented dynamic node loading from the backend to the frontend for scalable custom functionality.
+Established real-time updates through Socket.IO, enhancing the responsiveness of the system.
+Currently working on refining node execution order and additional features to support more tax forms.
+Aspiring to attain Modern e-Filing certification from the IRS.

+#### Dehydration Medical Bot
+Engineered a Python-based diagnostic bot that utilizes Psycopg3+ for seamless PostgreSQL integration.
+Facilitates user-driven dehydration diagnosis through a quick questionnaire and algorithmic evaluation.
+Enables patient registration and data storage for new patients while offering easy data retrieval for returning patients.
+Allows the addition of new diagnosis for existing patients and maintains a comprehensive diagnosis history for individual patients.

-#### Web Applications Development:
+#### PhotoViewingApp
-- Developed a diagnostic Medical Bot in Python, utilizing Psycopg3+ for PostgreSQL connectivity, to provide dehydration diagnosis based on user responses.
-- Engineered a Photo Viewing Application using Django with a HTML and Bulma frontend, managing dependencies via Node and Webpack, and enabling CRUD operations through an admin console.
+Engineered a web-based photo viewing application using Django, with a frontend crafted using HTML, Bulma, and managed dependencies via Node and Webpack, providing CRUD capabilities through an admin console.
-- Augmented backend services for a bookstore and a web application, focusing on user-centric features and seamless data management, in collaboration with frontend developers for enhanced user interfaces.

-#### Website Development and Migration:
-- Executed a manual WordPress Migration, optimizing site performance and security through plugin updates and configurations.
-- Orchestrated a comprehensive Website Development Project for a remodeling and contracting company, from modern design conception to robust backend setup and security infrastructure implementation.

 ### <u>Certifications</u>